• Skip to main content

 Additionally, our pastoral care specialists are timetabled into classes across the School to work with students on personal, social, and emotional skills development.

 Winstedt strives to prepare students for the digital world, while limiting screen time to specific academic purposes.
 All students from Year 4 and above are required to bring a laptop to school.
 Laptops are only to be used when explicitly instructed by the teacher for a specific academic purpose.
 Teachers will help students develop technology navigation and basic usage skills including the Microsoft Office Suite, Google Suite and relevant academic applications.
-Additionally, students will take a weekly Information and Communication Technology (ICT) class where they are exposed to coding, cloud resources, and other relevant computer-based skills.
+Additionally, students will have opportunities to access Information and Communication Technology (ICT) and STEAM classes where they are exposed to coding, cloud resources, and other relevant computer-based skills.

 Laptops are not to be used before and after school, or during recess.